aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-potx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert?

+There can be many reasons to convert a DOTM file to POTX.
+For example, a DOTM file can be converted to POTX in order to open it in a different program that does not support the DOTM format.
+Additionally, a DOTM file can be converted to POTX in order to make it compatible with a different operating system.

+How Aspose.Total helps for dotm to potx conversion?
-For a Python developer, who is trying to add a DOTM to POTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a POTX format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from DOTM to POTX.
+The conversion is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOTM file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a POTX format.

 {{% /blocks/products/pf/feature-page-summary %}}